PWNFinance/gm_events_cities/events/Accelerating_Ethereum_with_Arbitrum/readme.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: BCC – UZH Blockchain Center (Zurich)
+venue: TRUST SQUARE (Zurich)

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Andreasstrasse 15/Universität Zürich, 8050 Zürich, Switzerland
+address: Rennweg 57, 8001 Zürich, Switzerland

 # The category of the event.
 Valid options:
 # - conference